How Kids Learn Coding with Tynker

 We provide tutorials that guide kids through the fundamentals they’ll need to make amazing programs.
 With block coding, kids can:

 - Explore robotics with Lego WeDo and other connected toys

 - Design 3D games and mods for Minecraft

 - Create advanced physics-based games using Tynker’s physics engine

 - Connect with Internet Web Services to create dynamic, useful programs

 Here’s the same puzzle as above, but switched to the Python block mode:

-With Tynker, kids get a boost into computer programming in a way that’s fun and intuitive, then are guided through curricula that prepare them to take on real-world challenges and join the next generation of professional coders.
+With Tynker, kids get a head-start in computer programming in a way that’s fun and intuitive, and they’re then guided through curricula that prepare them to take on real-world challenges and join the next generation of professional coders.